Formulir Kontak

 Süleyman outlived almost everyone he loved.
 He died on September 7, 1566, during the siege of Szigetvár in Hungary, aged seventy-one.
 His body was brought back to Istanbul in secret so the army would not lose morale.

-The Long Afterlife of a Sultan
+The Long Afterlife of a Sultan: Legacy of Suleiman the Magnificent

 • Suleiman the Magnificent by André Clot (vivid narrative, good on personality)